Frequently Asked Questions

 How do you organise school placements?

-If accepted onto one of our university-led courses, we will ask you to complete a personal details form which will include information on where you live, whether you have transport, whether you have any personal details we need to take into account (e.g. caring responsibilities, health concerns) and whether there are any local schools you already have connections with.
+If accepted onto one of our PGCE courses, we will ask you to complete a personal details form which will include information on where you live, whether you have transport, whether you have any personal details we need to take into account (for example caring responsibilities, health concerns) and whether there are any local schools you already have connections with.

 Based on this information we organise placements.
 For your second placement, we also factor into the decision making your first placement school (ensuring a contrasting experience) and our additional knowledge of you from working with you for a term.